edeandrea/spring-boot-custom-starter-demo/README.md

 The fact that the [custom library](custom-spring-boot-starter) is a child project in the same source tree is irrelevant - its merely for ease of use/distribution so the library didn't have to be published out to some Maven repo in order for it to be consumed.

 ## Running the applications
 Both applications can be run at the same time.
 They are configured to run on different ports.
+See the documentation on each application's README for details on curl commands that can be run to demonstrate the functionality.

 - [Servlet Demo](servlet-demo)
     - `./gradlew :servlet-demo:bootRun`